 Your only as good as your last review

 Potential guests do look at your star rating when choosing a listing but the most emphasis is on your most recent review.
 A recent review (ideally very recently, no more than a couple of weeks old) is the best advert for your listing.
-If you’re unlucky enough to have a very bad recent review then this could explain a significant drop off in bookings.
+If you’re unlucky enough to have a very bad review recently then this could explain a significant drop off in bookings.